18F/azure-sandbox/dsc/README-dsc.md

 [Gain insight into a Release Pipeline Model](https://myignite.microsoft.com/videos/22116) - This video from MS Ignite, Sept 2016, should be titled, **Transform your organization with Powershell DSC** 1h25m w/ Michael Greene, Mark Gray. **Need to watch**.
 - comments
+  - Environmental configs should be build with PSake
+  - Need slides...
   - TFS or jenkins for Build
   - "Integration and Acceptance tests done after release" ... to each pre-prod env as well as after release.
   - Patch management: at least five ways, no standard best practice